 What does it sound like underwater in the Rhine river?
-With his sound installation "continuum" media artist Frank Schulte has explored the underwater acoustics of the Rhine river' flow movements, noises made by river dwellers and sounds produced by passing ships along the Monheim waterfront and makes them tangible as an eight-channel audio-exhibition in the Evangelische Altstadtkirche (Protestant Downtown Church) in Monheim am Rhein.
+With his sound installation "continuum" media artist Frank Schulte has explored the underwater acoustics of the Rhine river' flow movements, noises made by river dwellers and sounds produced by passing ships along the Monheim waterfront and made them tangible as an eight-channel audio-exhibition in the Evangelische Altstadtkirche (Protestant Downtown Church) in Monheim am Rhein.